 For a list of city parks with amenities, click here.

-For a map of all city parks and information about each park, click here.
+For a map of all city parks, click here.

 For a list of all parks in Anoka County, with information, click here.

 For a map of all trails (city, county and state) located in the city, click here.

 The City of Ham Lake believes that the City’s parks and trails are the property of the citizens, and as such, the citizens are given the opportunity to participate in their upkeep.
 The City’s “Adopt a Park Program” provides an opportunity for an individual, neighborhood, group, or organization to take responsibility for one of the City’s 25 parks and over 2,300 feet of trails.
 To find out what parks and trails are available for adoption and the procedures to become an adopter, call City Hall at (763) 434-9555.